WALK FOR D.E.S. is one of many ways to:

 Mark & Danielle’s Story (Organizers):

-A little over a year ago, Mark Schantzer lost his 21 year old son to suicide.
+Over two years ago, Mark Schantzer lost his 21 year old son to suicide.
 There were no signs, no warnings, and no answers.
 Nothing prepared him for this tragedy.
 Desmond’s death rocked the very core of his family’s existence and the pain they have known is beyond comprehension.

 Sitting in grief is debilitating; working through grief is healing.
 This is the reason Mark and his daughter Danielle joined with community partners to organize the Walk for D.E.S.